textbook/cyf-app-starter/README.md

 ## Docker

-To help run the Docker build locally for testing purposes, two additional commands are provided in `package.json`:
+To help run the Docker build locally for testing purposes, four additional commands are provided in `package.json`:

 - `npm run docker:start`: Builds and starts the app container, an associated